roman-milk/roman-milk.github.io/pantyhose-tales.md

  LeahAdams: Yes, Mistress.
 Straight up?

  MistressP: Spread open like I'm about to fuck u with one of my big strap-on cocks.
-Report_Story #2